brainstation-au/awscli-docker/README.md

 # awscli-docker
-A docker container with AWSCLI installed
+A docker image with AWSCLI installed